What is a competitive environment?

 PESTLE is an acronym that stands for Political, Economic, Social, Technological, Legal, and Environmental.
 It’s a framework that you can use to analyze the macro-environment in which your company operates.

-The PESTLE framework can be used to help you understand the external factors that are affecting your business and to make strategic decisions.
+The PESTLE framework can help you understand the external factors affecting your business and make strategic decisions.

 The political factors that can affect your business include things such as government regulations and tax policies.